-5.5 What are the main reasons for revising data?
+5.9 What are the main reasons for revising data?

 Revisions are made to improve data quality.
-They generally aim at correcting erroneous data, improving the completeness of the data (by limiting data omissions) and replacing estimates by collected data (thus reducing non- or partial responses, especially under the Intrastat system).
+They generally aim at correcting erroneous data, improving the completeness of the data (by limiting data omissions) and replacing estimates by collected data.